Dr Ian Lamond

 About Dr Ian Lamond

 Ian completed his PhD in arts and culture policy at Sheffield Hallam University in 2012.
-His research focused on a critical discourse analysis of electoral texts in the UK from 1945 to 2010.
+His research focused on the Arts as an object of governmental policy through a critical discourse analysis of electoral texts in the UK from 1945 to 2010.

-Dr Lamond's research interests are in the critical analysis of discourse; computationally assisted discourse studies, socio-political and socio-cultural constructions of identity and place; events and discourse analysis and political dimensions to events studies.
+Dr Lamond's research interests are in the critical analysis of discourse; socio-political and socio-cultural constructions of identity and place; events and discourse analysis; the political dimensions to events studies and in computationally assisted discourse studies.

-His research is wide-ranging and multi-disciplinary, using qualitative and quantitative research methodologies; he also has a strong interest in theory driven inquiry.
+His research is wide-ranging and multi-disciplinary, using qualitative and quantitative research methodologies; he also has a strong interest in conceptual and theory driven inquiry.